Sakthibats/FinNews_Webapp/README.md

 #### The What
 FinNews Webapp is designed as a portfolio health monitoring tool.
 It features Modern Portfolio Theory charts and includes a one-click portfolio rebalancing tool to automatically adjust portfolio proportions.

-#### The Why?
+#### The Why
-As a retail investor we are often pitched the watered down, high fee financial products such as insurance, robo advisors and middlemen fund managers who charge a fee to buy funds that are already publicly availble for retail investors (These funds also charge a separate fee on their own...double/triple fee sigh). 💲💲💲
+Retail investors are often stuck with overpriced, high-fee products like insurance plans, robo-advisors, and fund managers who charge extra to buy publicly available funds (with hidden fees inside).

-On the other side we have erratic retail traders who treat investing like a day at casino with a "IMFEELINGLUCKY" motto and end up burning up fast. **Our returns must justify the risk we took**.
-If we can achieve the same performance with lesser risk why should we take the riskier option?? 📉📉📉
+On the flip side, many traders treat investing like gambling, chasing quick wins with a “feeling lucky” mindset, only to burn out.
+Returns must justify the risks taken. **If the same returns can be achieved with less risk, why take the riskier route?**

-With some knowledge about some traditional financial math, the regular retail investor would be able to build resiliant and risk balanced portfolios on their own without incurring deadly fees. 🔥🔥🔥
+With the right financial knowledge, retail investors can build resilient, risk-balanced portfolios themselves—without paying excessive fees or making costly mistakes.

+And that’s why we built FinNews Webapp—to empower you to invest smarter, reduce risk, and maximize returns.

 #### The Goal
 Help retail investors build risk balanced investment portfolio using traditional financial theories (CAPM, Efficient Markets etc) with the help of technology and a user friendly interface to learn from. 🚀🚀🚀